8 Ways To Turn A Volunteer Position In Africa Into A Career Abroad

 Is there a day of the week when the national paper is particularly full?
-(Here in Namibia it’s the Friday paper.)
+(Here in Namibia it’s the Friday paper which has the most classifieds ads.)
 Then always make sure you page through that day's paper.
 This is where you can find all types of jobs.

 By browsing through newspapers, you’ll also get a feel for which organizations are in the country.
 It's not uncommon for an international non-profit to advertise not only jobs but events they're having, right in the newspaper.
 To inquire about opportunities, reach out to their management with a cover letter, resume and phone call or email.